AWO-code/ElrifiTurpin1985/README.md

 # ElrifiTurpin1985

-The model used to fit the Elrifi & Turpin (1985) data with explanation.
+The model used to fit the Elrifi & Turpin (1985) data, along with instructions.